aollivierre/PowerShell-Youtube-dl/README.md

 Note: These scripts require Windows PowerShell to function.
 PowerShell comes pre-installed with Windows 10 but otherwise can be downloaded here: https://www.microsoft.com/en-us/download/details.aspx?id=50395

-Make sure your ExecutionPolicy is properly set by opening a PowerShell window with administrator privileges and typing `Set-ExecutionPolicy RemoteSigned`.

 #

 **To Install:**

-Download the project .zip file, extract it to a folder, and run the `Youtube-dl_Installer` shortcut.
-The script will be installed to the folder `C:\Users\%USERNAME%\Youtube-dl`.
+Download the project .zip file, extract it to a folder, and run the `Youtube-dl - Portable Version` shortcut.
+You can choose to either use the script in this location, or you can install the script to `C:\Users\%USERNAME%\Scripts\Youtube-dl` by choosing option 3 of the settings menu.
 A desktop shortcut and a Start Menu shortcut will be created.
 Run either of these to use the script.

-To update the script, delete the following folders, download the new version and install it:

-	C:\Users\%USERNAME%\Youtube-dl\bin
-	C:\Users\%USERNAME%\Youtube-dl\scripts
-Make sure you don't delete any of the .txt files!

 #

-To uninstall this script and its files, run the `Youtube-dl_Uninstall` shortcut located in `C:\Users\%USERNAME%`.
-This will remove the script, the youtube-dl and ffmpeg programs, the start menu folder, and the desktop shortcut.
-This uninstaller will leave behind files that have a file extension of `.txt` or `.ini`.
-If you wish to uninstall all Youtube-dl files, including text files, copy the script `C:\Users\%USERNAME%\Youtube-dl\scripts\Youtube-dl_Installer.ps1` to the desktop and run it with the `-Uninstall` and `-Everything` parameters via a PowerShell console.
+To uninstall this script and its files, delete the two folders `C:\Users\%USERNAME%\Scripts\Youtube-dl` and `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Youtube-dl`.

 # USAGE

 Run either the desktop shortcut or the Start Menu shortcut.
 Choose to download either video or audio, and then right click and paste the URL into the prompt.
 The URL you provide it can be either the URL of a video or the URL of a playlist.

 Video files are downloaded to `C:\Users\%USERNAME%\Videos\Youtube-dl` and audio files are downloaded to `C:\Users\%USERNAME%\Music\Youtube-dl`.
-Playlists will be downloaded into their own subfolders.
+Playlists will be downloaded into their own subfolders within these two folders.

-Upon being ran for the first time, the script will generate the `downloadarchive.txt`, `audioplaylist.txt`, and `videoplaylist.txt` files.
+Upon being ran for the first time, the script will generate the `downloadarchive.txt`, `videoplaylist.txt`, and `audioplaylist.txt` files in the `\config` folder.
+To use option `3  - Download from playlist files` of the main menu, list URL's in the `videoplaylist.txt` and `audioplaylist.txt` files one line at a time.

 The `downloadarchive.txt` file keeps a record of videos that have been downloaded from playlists.
-Any videos that the user downloads from a playlist will be added to this file and will be skipped if the playlist is downloaded again, provided that the "UseArchive" variable is set to `True` in the settings menu.
+The URL of any video that the user downloads from a playlist will be added to this file and will be skipped if the playlist is downloaded again.
+This can be toggled by editing the `UseArchiveFile` setting variable witin the script file (see the [Advanced Usage](#advanced-usage) section for details)

 # ADVANCED USAGE